Hashem Aghajari: 2002 speech

-Arrest, trial, sentence and imprisonment
+Arrest, trial, imprisonment, release

-He was arrested 8 August.
+He was arrested 8 August 2002, tried for a few months, and then sentenced to death in early November.
 The trial was criticized not only for its harshness but for falling "far short of international standards of due process," being "conducted behind closed doors", and giving the defendant "only limited access to his lawyer."
-According to the conservative newspaper Jumhuri Eslami, the Supreme Leader's order was (at first) "flagrantly" ignored by prosecutor general Abdolnabi Namazi.
-According to The Economist magazine, Supreme leader Khamenei ordered the judiciary to review Aghajari's death sentence, but "hardliners in the judiciary at first ignored" his order "then assigned their least lenient judges to the review."
+Aghajari was sentenced to death for apostasy and insulting the imams of Shi'i Islam.
+On other charges he was sentenced to 74 lashes, 8 years in jail, and a 10-year ban on teaching activities, (though the jail sentence and ban would have been irrelevant if he was executed).

 Although other controversial death sentences have been reduced on appeal, Aghajari refused to appeal the ruling, announcing through his lawyer that "those who have issued this verdict have to implement it if they think it is right or else the judiciary has to handle it."
 While in prison his family reported that Aghajari's amputated leg stub was bruised and infected and that he was "unable to stand up, walk or use the prison's hygiene facilities."
 The human rights group, Amnesty International, campaigned against the sentence.

-The death sentence was denounced by many.
-The Iranian parliament, President Mohammad Khatami, and Grand Ayatollah Hossein-Ali Montazeri condemned it.
+The death sentence was denounced by many, including the Iranian parliament, President Mohammad Khatami, and Grand Ayatollah Hossein-Ali Montazeri.

 Demonstrations against the sentence began the day after it was made public on November 6.
-They are thought to have attracted no more than 5000 participants but nonetheless were "the most serious protests in Iran since 1999" and are thought to have provoked Supreme Leader Ali Khamenei to order a review of the verdict and a threat to use "popular forces" (basij) against the demonstrators.
+They are thought to have attracted no more than 5000 participants but nonetheless were "the most serious protests in Iran since 1999".
+As demonstrations grew, they are believed to have provoked Supreme Leader Ali Khamenei to order a review of the verdict but also a threat to use "popular forces" (Basij) against the demonstrators.

+According to The Economist magazine, Supreme leader Khamenei ordered the judiciary to review Aghajari's death sentence, but "hardliners in the judiciary" (prosecutor general Abdolnabi Namazi)) "at first ignored" his order "then assigned their least lenient judges to the review."

-The sentence was later commuted to three years in jail, two years in probation, and five years' suspension of his social rights by the Supreme Court of Iran.
+He was later convicted on lesser charges of "insulting sacred Islamic tenets" and sentenced to three years in jail, two years in probation, and five years' suspension of his social rights by the Supreme Court of Iran.
 In May 2004 the original regional court reinstated the death sentence, but the next month Iran's Supreme Court again reduced it.

 He was released from prison July 31, 2004 after paying a bail of $122,500, according to the Associated Press.